slatedocs/slate/source/index.html.md

 Before to start developing on the Tauros API consider the following:

-* Create and account in the staging Tauros web site `https://staging.tauros.io.
+* It is recommended to create an account in the [Staging Tauros](https://staging.tauros.io) web app.
 Staging environment uses testnet coins.
-* Enable the Developer Mode in your profile section to create an API Key and a API Secret.
+* Enable the Developer Mode in your profile section to create an API Key and an API Secret.
 * The API base url is `https://api.staging.tauros.io/api/` for staging environment and `https://api.tauros.io/api/` for production.
 * All private enpoints requests require message signing.
-* Check the success`flag to ensure that your API call succeeded.
+* Check the `success` flag to ensure that your API call succeeded.
 * All requests use the `application/json` content type and go over `https`.
 * If something goes wrong look at the `msg` field.
 There you will find the error description.